 - Whether N3 data transfer is supported.

 - Whether header compression for Control Plane CIoT 5GS Optimisation is supported.

+- Whether User Plane CIoT 5GS Optimization is supported.

 If N3 data transfer is supported is indicated by the UE, the UE supports data transfer that is not subject to CIoT 5GS Optimisations.
+If the UE indicates support of User Plane CIoT EPS Optimisation then it shall also indicate support of N3 data transfer.

 The AMF indicates the network behaviour the network accepts in the 5G Supported Network Behaviour information.
 This indication is per Registered Area.
 The AMF may indicate one or more of the following: